 Director and Executive Officer

-and President and Representative Director of JUKI Automation Systems Corporation
+and Representative Director Chairman & CEO of JUKI Automation Systems Corporation

 Audit & Supervisory Board Members

 The Group continuously endeavors to reinforce its governance system, strengthen compliance, and achieve highly transparent management.